fabioiuri/DRecPy/docs/source/index.rst

 and test new models.

 The main key features DRecPy provides are listed bellow:
 - Support for **in-memory and out-of-memory data sets**, by using an intermediary data structure called InteractionDataset.

-- **Auto Internal to raw id conversion** (identifiers present on the provided data sets): so even if your data set contains identifiers that are not continuous integers, a mapping will be built automatically: if you're using an already built model you won't need to use internal ids; otherwise, if you're developing a model, you won't need to use raw ids.
+- **Auto Internal to raw id conversion**: a mapping from raw to internal identifiers is automatically built, so that datasets containing string ids or non-contiguous numeric ids are supported by all recommenders.

+- **Support for multi-column data sets**, i.e. not being limited to (user, item, rating) triples, but also supporting other columns such as timestamp, session, location, etc.

-- Well defined **workflow for model building**.
+- Well defined **workflow for model building** for developing deep learning-based recommenders (while also supporting non-deep learning-based recommenders).

+- Support for **epoch callbacks** using custom functions, whose results are logged and displayed in a plot at the end of model training.

+- **Early stopping** support using custom functions that can make use of previous epoch callback results or model loss values.

 - **Data set splitting techniques** adjusted for the distinct nature of data sets dedicated for recommender systems.